 Someone on your production staff should carry a stack of them in their kit at all times, or, alternatively, keep one of the many free model release form apps active on their phone anytime you’re working.

-That’s why it’s crucial to store all of them in one safe place that can easily be accessed before, during, and, especially, after production’s wrapped.
+That’s why it’s crucial to store all of them in one safe place that can easily be accessed before, during, and, especially, after the production is wrapped.

 On almost every production, this location is the wrap binder – a thick tome containing everything from photography contract pdfs to PA expenses to film budgets from every stage.